pqnelson/pqnelson.github.com/_posts/2015-02-07-prolegomena-prop-logic.md

 also a language.
 We call English (our discussion of logic) a **"Metalanguage"** and logic the **"Object Language"**.
-(If we were learning Russian, and asked each other -- in English -- questions about pronounciation of Russian vocabulary, then English would be the metalanguage which facilitates our discussion of Russian, the object language.)
+(If we were learning Russian, and asked each other -- in English -- questions about pronunciation of Russian vocabulary, then English would be the metalanguage which facilitates our discussion of Russian, the object language.)